8 Clever Repurposed Tart Tin Crafts

 5. Tart Tin Trees

 Stack tart tins to make these decorative mini trees.
-Check out the full tutorial.
-There’s also a sweet Valentine’s version –> How to Make Repurposed Tart Tin Trees.
+Find the full tutorial here — there’s also a sweet Valentine’s version.

 Two DIY Christmas trees made out of tart tins and wood spools topped with a colorful bead.

-Make this fun garland out of tart tins!
-You don’t have to have bunny tins, though; use any shape from hearts to stars!
+Make a beautiful strand of tart tin garland!
+You don’t need bunny tins, though—use any shape from hearts to stars!

 To make the garland, you’ll need a drillwood beads, and a roll of 1-inch ribbon.
-Drill holes into the sides of each tin.
-Feed a bead onto the ribbon and then a tin, spacing them out evenly.
+Drill holes into the sides of each tin and feed them onto the ribbon.

 Bunny garland made from three round vintage bunny tart tins shown on a colorful spring ribbon.
 The ribbon has blocks of pink, green, spring green, fuchsia and orange. between the tins is a wood bead.
 This fun bunting is shown on the front of a vintage wood crate filled with spring greenery and a vintage bunny sign.